 Those steps can help prevent the development of NBS, but you need to do more than just that to maintain your child’s oral health.
 The American Academy Of Pediatric Dentistry recommends that children start seeing the dentist by the time they turn one, or whenever their first tooth comes in.
 Bringing your child to see us at Shorewood Family Dental Care when their first tooth comes in can ensure that they’re healthy for years to come!

-Do You Really Need To Worry About Decay In Baby Teeth?
+Do You Really Need To Worry About Cavities In Baby Teeth?

 Your child’s first set of teeth establish their dental future.
 They’re incredibly important when it comes to maintaining space for their adult teeth, and early loss of a baby tooth can have a profound impact on the alignment of the teeth that follow it.